 How this Site Works

-The home page has a left navigation bar + a grid of 9 "tiles."
+The home page has a left navigation bar + a grid of 18 "tiles."
 The upper left tile has "What's Up" and recent news.
-The rest of the 8 tiles each will normally have a recent story about an HDVD, although a story may occasionally be all text.
-When a new story is published, it shows up in the top-center tile and pushes the older stories down a notch.
-Once a story is pushed off the homepage, it's still in the archives along with more than 1000 other stories.
+The rest of the tiles each will normally have a recent story about an HDVD, although a story may occasionally be all text.
+When a new story is published, it shows up at the top and pushes the older stories down a notch.
+Once a story is pushed off the homepage, it's still in the archives along with more than 1100 + other stories.
 To reach these older stories, you use the Alphalist or Search.
 (Sorry, you can no longer scroll down through scores of older stories.
 This old way of using the journal was fun.
-But it had a huge drawback as it confounded the Internet crawlers that build the data bases for Internet searches through Google, Bing, etc. With our new system, we hope it will be much easier for the public to use Internet search to find our stories fast.)
+But it had a huge drawback as it confounded the Internet crawlers that build the data bases for Internet searches through Google, Bing, etc. With our new system, we expect it will be much easier for you to use Internet search to find our stories fast.)

 About Features Listed in the Navigation Bar